Church of Bible Understanding: Haitian orphanages

 In November 2013, the Associated Press investigated claims that the church was at fault for running substandard housing for orphans in Haiti after the two homes the church runs received a failing grade from the Haitian agency that monitors orphanages. "...Even though they claim in IRS filings to be spending around $2.5 million annually, the home for boys and girls was so dirty and overcrowded during recent inspections that the government said it shouldn't remain open."

 On February 14, 2020, one "orphanage", run by the organization in Haiti, burned down, killing 15 children; two burned to death and the others died from smoke inhalation, according to a BBC World News report.
 The cause was alleged to be candles being lit, the facility's generator being inoperative.

+Founder death

 Stewart Traill, the long-time leader of the group, died in 2018.